rodrigovivi/linux/dim.rst

 ----------------------
 Look for non-upstreamed fixes (commits tagged Cc: stable@vger.kernel.org or Cc: drm-intel-fixes@lists.freedesktop.org) in drm-intel-next-queued, and try to cherry-pick them to drm-intel-fixes or drm-intel-next-fixes.
+These commands use dim cherry-pick internally to make sure bugfixes for fixes are cherry-picked too.

 pull-request *branch* *upstream*
 --------------------------------